GrapesJS/grapesjs/docs/api/component.md

 *   `name` **[String][1]?** Name of the component.
 Will be used, for example, in Layers and badges
 *   `removable` **[Boolean][3]?** When `true` the component is removable from the canvas, default: `true`
 *   `draggable` **([Boolean][3] | [String][1] | [Function][4])?** Indicates if it's possible to drag the component inside others.
-    You can also specify a query string to indentify elements, eg. `'.some-class[title=Hello], [data-gjs-type=column]'` means you can drag the component only inside elements containing `some-class` class and `Hello` title, and `column` components.
+    You can also specify a query string to identify elements, eg. `'.some-class[title=Hello], [data-gjs-type=column]'` means you can drag the component only inside elements containing `some-class` class and `Hello` title, and `column` components.
 In the case of a function, target and destination components are passed as arguments, return a Boolean to indicate if the drag is possible.
 Default: `true`
 *   `droppable` **([Boolean][3] | [String][1] | [Function][4])?** Indicates if it's possible to drop other components inside.
 You can use